touficbatache/Elections-LU2IN013/README.md

 ## Simulation Élections

-_Ce repo est un clone de l'original sur GitLab, il ne contient pas les issues, pull requests, milestones et spring backlog._
+_Ce repo est un clone de l'original sur GitLab, il ne contient pas les issues, pull requests, milestones et spring backlog.
+Pour l'original :_

-_This repository is a clone of the original on GitLab, it does not contain issues, pull requests, milestones and the sprint backlog._
+_This repository is a clone of the original on GitLab, it does not contain issues, pull requests, milestones and the sprint backlog.
+For the original :_

 ["Original" repository](https://gitlab.com/zentek/elections) ([private](https://gitlabsu.sorbonne-universite.fr/lu2in013/fev2023/gr1/zentek/elections/))